muritane/coordination-architecture/narrative_acceptance.md

-# Narrative Acceptance as the Only Constraint
+# Narrative Acceptance as a Coordination Regime

-## Purpose

-This document formalizes **narrative acceptance** as a structural regime in bounded execution systems where **interpretive agreement replaces executable constraint**.
-Narrative acceptance is treated neither as persuasion nor belief formation, but as a **coordination mechanism** that constrains behavior only insofar as participants continue to accept a shared story.

-The goal is to:

-* define narrative acceptance precisely,
-* distinguish it from executional constraint,
-* explain why it scales socially but collapses under metric binding,
-* and diagnose its characteristic failure modes.

-This document is **descriptive and diagnostic**, not normative.
-It maps constraints.
+## When Interpretation Substitutes for Executable Constraint

 ---

-## Executive Summary (Compressed)

-Narrative acceptance is a regime in which coordination is constrained solely by continued agreement on an interpretive story.
-No invariant violations are specified, no metrics bind execution, no failure semantics exist, and no exposure is borne by narrators.
-Constraint persists only while the narrative remains socially accepted.
-This regime is cheap, flexible, and scalable, but structurally unstable under irreversibility, drift, or forced settlement.
-When narrative acceptance is mistaken for executional constraint, authority insertion, agency laundering, and abrupt collapse follow.
+## Status and Intent

+This document formalizes **narrative acceptance** as a **coordination regime** in which interpretive agreement substitutes for executable constraint.

+Narrative acceptance is treated neither as persuasion, belief formation, nor deception, but as a **structural mode of coordination** whose binding force derives solely from continued social endorsement of a shared story.

+The perspective is **descriptive and diagnostic**, not normative.
+It maps constraints and failure modes.

+---

+## What This Document Is Not

+This document does **not**:

+- evaluate truth or falsity of narratives,
+- critique storytelling or meaning-making,
+- prescribe epistemic norms,
+- argue against culture, identity, or discourse,
+- deny the usefulness of narrative in exploration.

+It addresses one question only:

+> What happens when **narrative acceptance is the only binding constraint** in a system that eventually must execute?

+---

+## Core Claim

+Narrative acceptance is a coordination regime in which:

+- no invariants are specified,
+- no metrics bind execution,
+- no failure semantics exist,
+- no exposure is borne by narrators,
+- and constraint persists only while the story remains socially accepted.

+Coordination fails when acceptance fails.
+Nothing else enforces continuity.

 ---